0

 However, most instances of side effects occur when the recommended daily dosage has been exceeded.

-Supplements to take in conjunction with Hemo Comfort
+Supplements to Take in Conjunction with Hemo Comfort

 To help prevent constipation, a key factor in hemorrhoidal disease, you could combine Hemo Comfort with a course of Bifidobacterium longum.
 This excellent probiotic has been specifically formulated to help regenerate the gut microbiota.
 Each capsule contains no fewer than 2 billion ‘good bacteria’ destined for your gut.